 An example of a M2M communication using satellite service is Smart Metering (valves, electricity meter, gas meter, water meter, and heat meter).
 Smart Metering devices over a small area connect to aggregation points or Smart Meter Concentrators via a local, meshed wireless network.
-These aggregation points, or concentrators, collect usage data and distribute control data to and from consumers in a limited geographical area, transmitting it back to the utility’s data center (Figure 0-1).
+These aggregation points, or concentrators, collect usage data and distribute control data to and from consumers in a limited geographical area, transmitting it back to the utility’s data centre (Figure 13-1).

-The satellite connectivity backhauls Smart Meter data from a satellite antenna mounted on an Advanced Metering Infrastructure (AMI) concentrator to the utility’s data center.
+The satellite connectivity backhauls Smart Meter data from a satellite antenna mounted on an Advanced Metering Infrastructure (AMI) concentrator to the utility’s data centre.
 Each AMI concentrator links to multiple smart meters via a local wireless network.

 In this configuration example, satellite communications co-locate with the primary gateway communication to aggregate meter data at the gateway, extending the network reach across a utility’s entire service.